EmilBH112/UOWC_Attenuation_Model/UOWC_SIM/README.md

 # UOWC_SIM — End-to-End Underwater Optical Wireless Communication Simulation

-This repository implements an end-to-end UOWC simulation pipeline aligned with the two flowcharts you provided and the formulas in the research paper:
+This repository implements an end-to-end UOWC simulation pipeline aligned with the two flowcharts provided and the formulas in the research paper:

 - Zayed & Shokair (2025), "Modeling and simulation of optical wireless communication channels in IoUT considering water types, turbulence and transmitter selection" (Scientific Reports).